HL7Norway/ElektroniskDodsmelding/README.md

-## Archived
+# Introduction

 The FHIR API for electronic death messages is no longer active.
+It is dead - pun intended.

-This repo will be archived in the future.
+This repo will be deleted in the future.